freeseek/mocha/README.md

   --regions 11:81098129-115077367 \
   --cytoband $HOME/GRCh37/cytoBand.txt.gz
 ```
-Notice that by default MoChA will perform internal BAF (for array data) and LRR adjustments that will not be performed by the plotter so the visualized data might actually look noisier than what was actually processed
+Notice that by default MoChA will perform internal BAF (for array data) and LRR adjustments.
+These adjustments will be computed by the plotter unless you use the option `--no-adjust`

 ![](MH0145622.png)
 Mosaic deletion from array data overlapping the ATM gene (GRCh37 coordinates).
 The deletion signal can be observed across LRR, BAF and phased BAF, although it is the most clear with the latter.
 Furthermore, evidence of three phase switch errors can be observed in the shifted phased BAF signal